 Climate change impacts are already being felt in communities across the region.
-Pressure is being felt in areas that including local water, food production, and health and wellbeing.
+The pressure is being felt in sectors like local water, food production, and health and wellbeing.

 While it is important that we all take steps to reduce our emissions to mitigate against further future climate impacts, we also need to reduce our current and future vulnerability by taking adaptation action.

-The ADAPT Loddon Mallee network brings together people from all walks of life across the region to learn, share knowledge, build networks support communities to become climate-ready.
+The ADAPT Loddon Mallee network brings together people from all walks of life across the region to learn, share knowledge, and build networks to support communities in becoming climate-ready.

 Adapting to climate change involves taking practical actions to manage current impacts and future risks to build resilient communities and systems across the region.

 Successful adaptation is a shared responsibility.
 Individuals, communities, businesses and governments at all levels have a part to play.
 The challenge is too big to anyone to act alone – to ensure thriving communities in the future we need to work together.

 The Loddon Mallee is the largest of Victoria’s regions stretching north-west from the outskirts of Melbourne to the Murray River and South Australian border.
 Included in the area are Echuca, Swan Hill, Mildura, Bendigo, Kyneton and Maryborough.
 The large geographic area includes regional cities, small townships and large areas of farm land.

 ADAPT Loddon Mallee is funded by the Victorian Government’s Department of Environment, Land, Water and Planning (DELWP).
 Each DELWP region has been tasked with developing the Regional Adaptation Strategy.
 The strategy is intended to be a practical strategy to address climate change adaptation issues identified by regional stakeholders.

 The strategy will be developed through an experiential adaptation planning process, which aims to provide regional stakeholders with a framework to identify, prioritise and deliver strategic adaptation action within their region.